shariqh/bullmq_bull-board_redis_docker_starter/README.md

 ![](faster.png)

 # Security
+## Redis
+I changed the following security settings in `redis.conf`

+`bind 127.0.0.1 -::1` -> `# bind 127.0.0.1 -::1`

+`protected-mode yes` -> `protected-mode no`

-By default, the app stores data in clear text - namely in Redis.
+Also, by default, the app stores data in clear text - namely in Redis.
 Avoid storing sensitive date in the jobs and intead retrieve the data securely at the time a job is being processed.
 If you must store confidential data, please encrypt the sensitive parts.